GJZwiers/fnd/README.md

 ]
 ```

-If there are expenses that vary from month to month, you can create a folder `variable` and add `.toml` files with any name. if an expense occurs a few times a month, e.g. groceries, you can add the indivual amounts to a list.
+If there are one-time expenses or expenses that vary from month to month, like groceries, you can create a folder `variable` and add `.toml` files with any name.
 The program will calculate an average amount over all the months and apply this in the expenses overview.

 `groceries.toml`: